Resources for Faculty

 Faculty must present their University ID cards at the circulation/reserves desk to check out materials from the library.
-Books are given a due date of May 31 and are renewed automatically each year.
-Journals may only be checked out by Divinity and Religion faculty for photocopying purposes only.
-With written permission and an expiration date, others may be allowed to check out materials for faculty.
+Books are given a due date of May 31.
+Journals may be checked out by Divinity and Religion faculty for photocopying purposes only.
+With written permission and an expiration date, research assistants may be allowed to check out materials for faculty.

 Please note that books may be recalled for use by another patron after two weeks.
 To protect your privacy, the library does not give out the name of the patron who has checked out a book.
 We can, at your request, make a special effort to recall a book quickly.

 Please use the textbook requisition form linked below.
 Forms need to be emailed to the Divinity Library (firstname.lastname@example.org) and the bookstore (email@example.com).
 To make things easier, we’ve embedded a green “Submit” button at the bottom of the form.
 Please download the form and fill it out; when you hit "Submit," the form will automatically bring up an email to the Divinity Library and the Textbook store with the filled out form attached.

 The Divinity Library prioritizes the purchase of multi-user electronic copies of books that are listed as required reading for Divinity courses.
 These books are linked to the Divinity eReserve page, where they are organized by professors' last names.
 Whenever possible, the library purchases a license that allows for unlimited access to the book.
 However, some books only have licenses that allow 3 simultaneous users, or even 1 user.
 This information is usually noted in the catalog record.
 To keep limited-access books available to other users, library patrons should select the option to "Read Online" rather than Download the book.